Douglas Park railway station

-Douglas Park railway station is located on the Main South line in New South Wales, Australia.
-It serves the town of Douglas Park, opening on 6 September 1869 as Douglass Park being renamed on 31 July 1891.
+Douglas Park railway station is located on the Main Southern line in New South Wales, Australia.
+It serves the town of Douglas Park, opening on 1 July 1863 with the opening of the Menangle to Picton railway extension, the station was originally a halt where trains would stop by signal only.

+The station first appeared as Douglass Park in the Great Southern Railway timetable on 29 June 1863, as a footnote indicating that trains would stop at the station if required.
+It received up to 3 Up trains and 3 Down trains during weekdays.
+The journey time to Campbelltown was approximately 30–35 minutes, and to Sydney; approximately 2 hours (depending on wait times at Campbelltown).

+The station was renamed Douglas Park on 31 July 1891.
 It was relocated to its present site on 13 June 1892.

-Platforms & services
+Platforms and services

 Douglas Park has two side platforms.
 It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.